-Lake O’Hara most commonly refers to the area around the lake such as the campground, Elizabeth Parker ACC hut, and the Lake O’Hara Lodge that are 11km down a gravel road.
-The only way for the public to gain access to the area is by foot or reservations on the Parks Canada bus from the Lake O’Hara parking lot.
+Lake O’Hara most commonly refers to the area around the lake, such as the campground, Elizabeth Parker ACC Hut, and the Lake O’Hara Lodge, 11km down a gravel road.
+The only way for the public to access the area is by foot or shuttle bus from the Lake O’Hara parking lot, which requires a reservation.

-The lot sits at the end of the old Great Divide highway about a 10-minute drive from the Lake Louise village or from Field and Emerald Lake.
-It’s a great day or backcountry trip to combine with a trip to the Canadian Rockies.
+The parking lot for Lake O’Hara sits at the end of the old Great Divide highway, about a 10-minute drive from Lake Louise Village, 15 minutes from Field, and 25 minutes from Emerald Lake.
+It’s a great day or backcountry trip to add to a larger trip to the Canadian Rockies.

-The pristine natural area may take some work to reach, but the effort required and limited numbers ensure that human impact on the region is minimized.
-In all of our exploration of the Canadian Rockies, there is hardly a place that competes in terms of natural beauty.
-Landscape views around Lake O’Hara are sublime and feel as if they belong in a dream or movie.
+The pristine natural area may take some work, but the effort required and limited numbers ensure that human impact on the region is minimized.
+In all of the Canadian Rockies, there is hardly a place that competes in natural beauty.
+Landscape views around Lake O’Hara are sublime and feel like they belong in a dream or movie.

 How To Visit Lake O’Hara